MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Performance Implementation

 \section{Performance Implementation}

-We now will go over some of the performance-specific implementation details we make use of in \ac{MPPI}-Generic.
-First, we will give a brief introduction to GPU hardware and terminology followed by general GPU performance tricks.
-We will then dive into computational optimizations that are specific to the tasks our library is used to solve.
+We shall now discuss some of the performance-specific implementation details we make use of in \ac{MPPI}-Generic.
+First, we will give a brief introduction to GPU hardware and terminology followed by general GPU performance tricks useful for implementation in this library.